Sushi-Oriented/IoT_Frontend/README.md

 # Project Title
-E.g Volcano Eruption Monitoring System :volcano:
+(Front-end) Volcano Eruption Monitoring System :volcano:

 ## Description
 - To monitor the volcano activity and warn the local authority regarding the volcano eruption